-We also extensively study the entanglement entropy in free theories.
-Our computation supports that only in gauge theories the universal terms receive contribution from the boundary entanglement entropy.
-This possibly points out that the presence of the contact term is due to gauge symmetry.
-Hence, our computation gives some motivations to further investigate the contact terms in gauge theories.
+We also extensively studied the entanglement entropy in the non-interacting theory.
+Our computation provided supporting evidence that only in gauge theory, the universal term receives the contribution from the boundary entanglement entropy.
+This possibly points out that the presence of contact terms is due to the gauge symmetry.
+Hence our computation gave the motivation to further investigate the contact term in the gauge theory.
 We also compare two different computation methods.
-The first one is to regularize the zero modes of eigenfunctions in heat kernel without imposing boundary condition and the second one is to consider classical boundary effects.
-Two methods should be equivalent, except for the different regularization methods in field theories.
-The universal terms of the entanglement entropy in the $p$-form free theories in $2p+2$ dimensions are also expressed in terms of those of the massless free scalar field theories.
-We can obtain universal terms consistent with the anomaly coefficients.
-We expect that this result should give us better understanding to holography, and help us to learn more about higher dimensional conformal field theories.
-For the $p$-form free theory in $p+1$ dimensions, we should not have any universal terms because we do not have dynamical degrees of freedom.
-From the results of the $p$-form free theory in $p+1$ dimensions, the universal terms of the $p$-from free theory in $p+2$ dimensions is equivalent to that of the 0-form free theory in $p+1$-dimensions.
-In free theories, the entanglement entropy is the sum of the classical Shannon entropy and the bulk entanglement entropy.
-Thus, this has some special properties that allow us prove the strong subadditivity generically.
-This result can possibly be extended to other cases like two dimensional conformal field theory, in which we also find that the entanglement entropy has the same form as in free theory.
-Thus, it would be interesting to understand whether conformal field or holographic gravity theories satisfy the strong subadditivity.
-We leave this interesting question to future study.
+The first one is to regularize the zero modes of eigenfunctions in the heat kernel without imposing boundary conditions, and the second one is to consider classical boundary effects.
+Two methods should be equivalent for giving the same universal contribution to the entanglement entropy.
+The universal term of entanglement entropy in the $p$-form non-interacting theory in $2p+2$ dimensions is also expressed in terms of those of the massless non-interacting scalar field theory.
+We showed that the universal term of entanglement entropy is consistent with the anomaly coefficients \cite{CamporesiHiguchi} and also expect that this result should give us a better understanding of the holography.
+These results should help us learn more about the higher-dimensional conformal field theory.
+For the $p$-form non-interacting theory in $p+1$ dimensions, the universal term vanishes because these theories do not have any dynamical degrees of freedom.
+From the results of the $p$-form non-interacting theory in $p+1$ dimensions, the universal term of $p$-from non-interacting theory in $p+2$ dimensions is equivalent to that of the zero-form non-interacting theory in $p+2$-dimensions.\\

+In the non-interacting theory, the entanglement entropy is the sum of the classical Shannon entropy and bulk entanglement entropy \cite{Casini:2013rba}.
+Therefore, this provides some special properties that allowed us to prove the strong subadditivity \cite{Lieb:1973cp} generically.
+This result can possibly be extended to other cases like two-dimensional conformal field theory, in which the entanglement entropy has the same form as in the non-interacting theory.
+Therefore, it would be interesting to understand whether the conformal field or holographic gravity theory with the non-trivial center satisfies the strong subadditivity. \\